cutupdev/Raydium-Volume-Bot/README.md

-# Raydium Pairs Volume Bot
+# Raydium Volume Bot

-This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium platform.
-It leverages Solana's blockchain technology to perform these operations efficiently.
+Distribution of SOL to multiple wallets and execute automated buy and sell transactions on the Solana Raydium platform.

-## This product is trying to show the basic functions of volume bot, and not suitable for big live tokens.
-So, if you want better version, you can refer to version 2 in my github.
+## It's the version for basic functions of volume bot, so I have another advanced version for big live tokens.
+So, if you want better version, feel free to reach out of me.

 ## Features